bergesinstitute/graf-method/book-5-unit-4.md

 ## Adverbios interrogativos como pronombres relativos

 Los adverbios interrogativos (*qué, cuándo, dónde,* etc.) pueden funcionar como pronombres relativos (y en este caso no tienen acento).
-Funcionan igual que en inglés.
 Tradicionalmente usábamos todos, pero es verdad que hoy usamos *que* más que *quien* cuando nos referimos a una persona.

 💂 Interrogative adverbs (*qué, cuándo, dónde,* etc.) can function as relative pronouns (and in this case they do not have an accent mark).
-They function the same as in English.
 Traditionally we used all of them, but it is true that today we use *que* more than *quien* when referring to a person.

 *Este es el hombre que te llamó.* (This i the man who/that called you.)